youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2021-01-07|03:28:23|4672|SYSTEM|-|-|-|-
 ```

-We can see that the account "Administrator" was connected using SMB.
+We can see that the account "Administrator" was connected using type 3 (SMB).
 We can also see that the SYSTEM account is connected using type 5, meaning that a service starts and the service account logs into the local system.
 SYSTEM and Administrator are privileged account, that why we have 4672 log entry paired with the 4624.

+__The account Administrator was connected and started a service on the machine__

 #### Services

-A new service was created :
+A new service was started on the machine, system event id 7045 log the creation of new services  :

 ```bash
 new_service_id7045.csv
 Date|Time|event_code|account_name|img_path|service_name|start_type